This Agreement (as defined below) is made and entered into by and between:

 5. Fees and payment

 5.1 Fees.
 You shall pay us the fees specified in each applicable Order Form by the due dates specified in the applicable Order Form or, if no such dates are specified, in accordance with Clause 5.3 below.
-If you order additional Instrumental Services or change the Instrumental Services you are receiving, the fees for such additional or changed services shall commence on the activation date listed in the new Order Form and will be reflected on your future invoice(s).
-Partial months shall be prorated and you shall not be liable to pay us for the full month you receive any or all of the Instrumental Services.
+If you order additional Instrumental Services or change the Instrumental Services you are receiving, the fees for such additional or changed services shall commence on the Effective Date listed in the new Order Form and will be reflected on your future invoice(s).
+Partial months shall be prorated, and you shall not be liable to pay us for the full month you receive any or all of the Instrumental Services.
 All amounts payable under this Agreement are denominated in British pounds, and you shall pay all such amounts in British pounds unless otherwise agreed on the Order Form.

 5.2 Renewal Fees.
 For each Renewal, you shall pay for the Instrumental Services consistent with the subscription-fee rates specified in the Order Form or, if applicable, such other rates as we may establish by written notice to you at least thirty (30) calendar days prior to the Renewal.